MIDTOWN, Manhattan (WABC) -- Police are looking for the passenger in a car that sped down a busy Midtown street and injured 10 pedestrians.

 The vehicle, a 2018 maroon Hyundai Tucson with Illinois plates, was reported stolen from the Bronx last month, police said.
 Officers say they followed the vehicle while attempting to verify if it was the same one stolen.

-When they put their lights on, they say Fernandez refused to pull over.
+When they put their lights on, they say the 20-year-old driver, Kyle Fernandez, refused to pull over.

 During the pursuit, the stolen car hit a bicyclist, then a taxicab before jumping the curb and hitting pedestrians.
 Police say Fernandez then made a U-turn in the middle of the busy intersection and went the wrong way up Lexington Avenue.

-It all came to an end when the driver collided head-on with a black Toyota.
+It all came to an end when the driver collided head-on into a black Toyota.
 In total, three vehicles were damaged.

 According to police data, the top speed reached during their pursuit was 19 mph.
 It came to an end when the driver collided head-on into a black Toyota.